 The internal DC/DC converter can either operate in two modes: fixed voltage mode and autodetect voltage mode.
+The actual operating mode is selected by this register.

-In the fixed voltage mode, the output voltage of the DC/DC converter is simply set to the value programmed in the CONVERTER\MAXIMUM\VOLTAGE register regardless of the actual voltages developed on the two light outputs when they are driven at the programmed currents.
+In the fixed voltage mode, the output voltage of the DC/DC converter is simply set to the value programmed in the CONVERTER\MAXIMUM\VOLTAGE register regardless of the actual voltages developed on the light output when it is driven at the programmed current.
 The CONVERTER\PRESET\VOLTAGE register is overwritten with the same voltage value.

 In the autodetect voltage mode, the output voltage of the DC/DC converter is gradually increased from zero to the value programmed in the CONVERTER\MAXIMUM\VOLTAGE register.
-At each step the lights are flashed for 100 μs while the actual currents are measured and evaluated.
-This process is stopped as soon as the programmed current is produced in each of the lights.
+At each step the light is flashed for 100 μs while the actual current is measured and evaluated.
+This process is stopped as soon as the programmed current is produced in the light.
 At the end of the process, the two converter controlling registers CONVERTER\MAXIMUM\VOLTAGE and CONVERTER\PRESET\VOLTAGE are overwritten with the final voltage value reached on the DC/DC converter.